coreo881/odinProj/rockPaperScissors/readme.md

   - You can't remove an anonymous event listener without doing some serious code gymnastics.
   - The difference between using "handler" in a callback function vs using "handler()".
 The latter calls the function immediately.
   - Cloning a node and replacing it to remove all event listeners
+- How to create, checkout, and merge git branches

 Things to add when I revisit this: